 top of page

-Zoe has presented their visual art- research at the Utah Conference for Undergraduate Research (UCUR) (2023, 2024), and SECAC (known formerly as the Southeastern College Art Convention) in Richmond, VA (2023).
+Zoe has presented their visual art-research at the Mid-South Sculpture Alliance (MSA) Confab in Huntsville, AL (2025), SECAC (known formerly as the Southeastern College Art Convention) in Cincinnati, OH (2025), and Richmond, VA (2023), and the Utah Conference for Undergraduate Research (UCUR) (2023, 2024).

-Zoe graduated from Utah Valley University (UVU) with a BFA in Painting + Drawing and a minor in Art History (2023).
-Currently, they are working towards an MFA degree in sculpture at the University of Delaware.
+Zoe graduated from Utah Valley University with a BFA in Painting + Drawing and a minor in Art History (2023).
+Currently they are working towards their MFA degree in sculpture at the University of Delaware, where they are also a DELPHI fellow at the University's Center for Material Culture Studies, and an instructor of record for undergraduate sculpture.

 https://www.uvu.edu/news/wolverine-stories/2024/05/2024_05_29_wolverine_stories_zoe_elwood.html